o2r-project/discovery/README.md

 # discovery
 One of our goals is to provide new search capabilities.
 The following is a list of potential features.

+## Use cases
+* Give me all papers published between 2010 and 2012
+* Give me all datasets published between 2010 and 2012
+* Give me all papers/datasets published between 2010 and 2012 in Berlin

 ## Search for datasets
-* spatial properties
+* spatial properties (extract information from geotiff/shapefile)
-* temporal properties
+* temporal properties (extract information from geotiff/shapefile)

 ## Search for source code
 * libraries